publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schI/m__us_usc_t8_s1101.md

 >                 “(i) is a citizen or national of Afghanistan;

+>                 “(ii)

->                 “(ii) was or is employed by or on behalf of the United States Government in Afghanistan on or after October 7, 2001, for not less than one year;
+>                  was or is employed in Afghanistan on or after October 7, 2001, for not less than 1 year—

+>                          “(I) by, or on behalf of, the United States Government; or

+>                          “(II)

+>                      by the International Security Assistance Force in a capacity that required the alien—

+>                         “(aa) while traveling off-base with United States military personnel stationed at International Security Assistance Force, to serve as an interpreter or translator for such United States military personnel; or

+>                         “(bb) to perform sensitive and trusted activities for United States military personnel stationed at International Security Assistance Force;

->                 “(iii) provided faithful and valuable service to the United States Government, which is documented in a positive recommendation or evaluation, subject to subparagraph (D), from the employee’s senior supervisor or the person currently occupying that position, or a more senior person, if the employee’s senior supervisor has left the employer or has left Afghanistan; and
+>                 “(iii) provided faithful and valuable service to an entity or organization described in clause (ii), which is documented in a positive recommendation or evaluation, subject to subparagraph (D), from the employee’s senior supervisor or the person currently occupying that position, or a more senior person, if the employee’s senior supervisor has left the employer or has left Afghanistan; and

->                 “(iv) has experienced or is experiencing an ongoing serious threat as a consequence of the alien’s employment by the United States Government.
+>                 “(iv) has experienced or is experiencing an ongoing serious threat as a consequence of the alien’s employment described in clause (ii).

 >             “(B)  __Spouse or child__  __.—__